fxlin/llm-pi-zero/README.md

 ```

 ### To load 1.5B model or larger
-During model load (either i8 or fp16), the amount of memory needed (~5GB) will far exceed the "steady stage" memory during inference (~2.2GB), so the device with 4GB of DRAM will OOM.
+During model load (fp16), the amount of memory needed (~5GB) will far exceed the "steady stage" memory during inference (~2.2GB), so the device with 4GB of DRAM will OOM.
 opi zero + Ubunut 22 by default has zram swap on (using memory comperssion for swapping), which exacerbates this situation.

 While some pytorch tricks may be played to aggressively GC memory during model loading (TBD),